Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Hamiltonian Deep Neural Networks

 Gradient descent methods for solving \eqref{eq:minimization} update the vector ${\boldsymbol{\theta}}$ as

 where $k$ is the iteration number, $\gamma >0$ is the optimization step size and the elements of $\nabla_{\boldsymbol{\theta}}\mathcal{L}$ are given in~\eqref{eq:parameterGradient}.

 The problem of vanishing/exploding gradients is related to the BSM \eqref{eq:BSM}.
-Indeed, when $\|\frac{\partial \mathbf{y}_N}{\partial \mathbf{y}_{N-j}}\|$ is very small, from \eqref{eq:parameterGradient} the gradients $\frac{\partial \mathcal{L}}{\partial \theta_{i,N-j}}$ vanish despite not having reached a stationary point, and the training stops prematurely.
+Indeed, when $\|\frac{\partial \mathbf{y}_N}{\partial \mathbf{y}_{N-j}}\|$ is very small, from \eqref{eq:parameterGradient} the gradients $\frac{\partial \mathcal{L}}{\partial \theta_{i,N-j-1}}$ vanish despite not having reached a stationary point, and the training stops prematurely.

-Vice-versa, if $\|\frac{\partial \mathbf{y}_N}{\partial \mathbf{y}_{N-j}}\|$ is very large, the derivative $\frac{\partial \mathcal{L}}{\partial \theta_{i,N-j}}$ becomes very sensitive to perturbations in the vectors $\frac{\partial {\bf y}_{j+1}}{\partial \theta_{i,N-j}}$ and $\frac{\partial \mathcal{L}}{\partial {\bf y}_N}$, and this can make the learning process unstable or cause overflow issues.
+Vice-versa, if $\|\frac{\partial \mathbf{y}_N}{\partial \mathbf{y}_{N-j}}\|$ is very large, the derivative $\frac{\partial \mathcal{L}}{\partial \theta_{i,N-j-1}}$ becomes very sensitive to perturbations in the vectors $\frac{\partial {\bf y}_{N-j}}{\partial \theta_{i,N-j-1}}$ and $\frac{\partial \mathcal{L}}{\partial {\bf y}_N}$, and this can make the learning process unstable or cause overflow issues.
 Both problems are generally exacerbated when the number of layers $N$ is large~\cite{GoodBengCour2016}.

-In Sections \ref{sec:CTAnalysis} and \ref{sec:DT_analysis} we analyze in details vanishing and exploding gradients for H-DNNs, with the goal of showing that the former cannot occur while the latter can be mitigated.
+In Sections \ref{sec:CTAnalysis} and \ref{sec:DT_analysis} we analyze in detail the properties of BSMs, with the goal of showing that vanishing gradients cannot occur while exploding gradients can be mitigated.
 To this purpose, it is convenient to first adopt the continuous-time perspective enabled by system \eqref{eq:TV_HS}.